ngx-ree/ControlPanelsScripts/README.md

 [back to TOC](#table-of-contents)

 ### getlogs.ks
-'getlogs.ks' is a simple script which serves to receive and display messages from other kOS terminals.
+Script 'getlogs.ks' is a simple tool which serves to receive and display messages from other kOS terminals.
 Messages to be displayed are sent by the kOS command 'processor(cpu)connection:sendmessage(msg)', and CP scripts have already implemented a means to simplify that.
 The script has only a basic control panel with a single functional button 'Clear Screen' which does exactly what it says.

 [back to TOC](#table-of-contents)